Carl Milles Papers

 Collection Scope

-SERIES I: Biographical contains materials related to the life of Carl Milles and includes correspondence and legal information.
+SERIES I: Biographical (1917-1986) contains materials related to the life and work of Carl Milles and includes correspondence and legal information, including the Volker Fountain in Kansas City, Missouri.
 Of special note is Milles’ correspondence with Tony Rosenthal and Douglas Froeb which include Milles’ thoughts on spirituality and philosophy.
+It also includes a sketch of Carl by his wife, Olga Milles.

-SERIES II: Art Work contains documents relating to the art work of Carl Milles and includes his notes on his works, lists of holdings of his work at Cranbrook, and a photocopied scrapbook concerning the Aloe Memorial Plaza.
+SERIES II: Art Work (1929-1965) contains sketches and notes by Carl Milles on his works, including the Volker Fountain in Kansas City; lists of holdings of his work at Cranbrook, and a photocopied scrapbook concerning the Aloe Memorial Plaza.

-SERIES III: Publications contains publications and some clippings about Carl Milles as well as catalogs of exhibitions.
+SERIES III: Publications (1932-2000) contain articles, and some clippings about Carl Milles as well as catalogs of exhibitions.
 Of special note are an unknown magazine clipping and an article by Luc Willink concerning Cranbrook Foundation and George Gough Booth.

-SERIES V: Realia consists of a pouch belonging to Carl Milles.
+SERIES VI: Realia (undated) consists of a pouch belonging to Carl Milles.
 It is not known at this time what the pouch was used for.

 Dates